Hvita i Borgarfirthi

 Time: 75 minutes

-Level: 400 cumecs (but higher than the level for which the
+Level: 400 cumecs (but higher than the level for which the guide is written)

 Distance: First 8km (to petrol station)